Nataliya Zaiats, PhD

 Dr. Zaiats is an Associate Professor of Finance.
 She earned her Ph.D. in Finance from the University of Wisconsin-Milwaukee, a diploma (M.A. equivalent) in International Finance and English Interpretation from Franko National University of Lviv and a B.A. in Economics from Hartwick College.

 Dr. Zaiats's current research spans a multitude of topics in the area of corporate governance, corporate finance, and empirical investments/asset pricing.
 Within these broad areas, her studies can be classified into one or more sub-areas such as executive compensation, firm-level corporate governance, mutual fund governance, dual class ownership structure, earnings management, dividend policy, mergers and acquisitions, cash holdings, and short selling.
 Her dissertation focused on agency conflicts and effects of regulations on corporate governance and won the 2007 Sheldon B. Lubar Doctoral Scholarship, a reward of an outstanding research performance in the Ph.D. program.
-Among others, she has published in the Journal of Banking and Finance, Journal of Corporate Finance, both top-tier finance journals, which are ranked among the Top 10 finance journals.
+Among others, she has published in the Journal of Banking and Finance and the Journal of Corporate Finance, both top-tier finance journals, which are ranked among the Top 10 finance journals.

 Publications